 When you’re looking to raise a high amount of finance, and you own your home, you have a couple of options open to you.
 The most popular choices to access the cash you have in your home (equity) is either to remortgage your home or put a second charge on the property by using a secured loan for whatever amount you need.

 Both options are secured against your property, and both require you to have equity in your home.
-Which is best and why then become the questions you need answered.
+Which is best and why then become the questions you need to be answered.

 Secured Loan Calculator vs a Remortgage Calculator